 His epitaph, taken from Henry Adams, reads: “A teacher affects eternity; he can never tell where his influence stops.”

-This essay originally appeared in the News & Observer.
+This essay originally appeared in The News & Observer, December 20, 2015.